philippe-gregoire/SmartLampLabs/Lab1_SmartLampConnect.md

   the line of the lamp must have a green dot on the left: ![](images_Lab1/markdown-img-paste-20180409000450612.png)

-* Selecting the `RaspiLampX` line the  `Recent Events` tab, we see the data arrive:
+* Selecting the `RaspiLampX` line the  `Recent Events` tab, we see the data been delivered to Watson IoT Platform on the IBMCloud:
 * ![](images_Lab1/markdown-img-paste-20180409000622539.png)

 ### Definition of a device data type
-Now that the sensor is plugged in, we will be able to introspect it to know its data format
+Now that the sensor is plugged in, we will be able to introspect it to define its data format

 * Return to the  `Devices` section, then select the type RaspiLamp and finally the tab `Interface` ![](images_Lab1/1523998594979.png)